Louis C.K. tickets sell out in Madison despite comedian's sexual misconduct

 When he came on stage, he greeted the crowd with “How are ya?
 How was your ... last couple of years?”

-The crowd laughed at that, as reported by the Washington Post.
-He continued: "How was 2018 and 2019 for you guys?
-Anyone else get in global amounts of trouble?"
+The crowd laughed at that, reported The Washington Post.
+He continued: “How was 2018 and 2019 for you guys?
+Anyone else get in global amounts of trouble?”

-Four of C.K.'s Madison show were sold out by Monday afternoon, shortly after a Wisconsin State Journal story was posted online.
-A fifth show was listed as "tickets currently not available."
-Tickets were $30 before fees.